DeviaVir/zenbot/README.md

 - [**3.5.8**](https://github.com/carlos8f/zenbot/releases/tag/v3.5.7) (Latest)
     - Fix "skipping historical tick" (prevented bot from acting on trends) issue with Zenbrain update.
     - Fix ANSI graph range again.
+    - Added `run.sh` back to run the default pair BTC/USD and reducer/server.
 - **3.5.7**
     - make use of rs.rsi for indicators (instead of querying for rsi tick), spacing for ETA.
 - **3.5.6**